Q. What is The Great Give?

 Q. Who can donate?

-Any individual with a valid credit card and access to the internet may donate; individuals must be responsible for the credit card used and authorized to use it.
+Any individual with a valid credit card, bank account or mobile wallet (Google Pay, Apple Pay, Microsoft Pay) and access to the internet may donate; individuals must be responsible for the credit card, bank account or mobile wallet used and be authorized to use it.

 Q. What forms of donations are accepted?